-This could have serious ramifications for the mental wellbeing of the child, as well potential legal consequences in the future.
+This could have serious ramifications for the mental wellbeing of the child, as well as potential legal consequences in the future.

-If you want to withhold a child from the other parent
+Withholding a child from the other parent

 You may have grounds to withhold a child from another parent if you have a valid concern that the child will not be safe with the other parent.

 If there are court orders in place and you want to withhold a child from the other parent, you should seek legal advice immediately as you may be in contravention of court orders.

 Some holidays will have greater significance than others such as festivals, birthdays or special days.

 Generally, it is important that both parents get time with children on these special occasions.

 Children could spend the main festival day, a particular school holiday or birthday at one home one year and at the other parent’s house the next year.

 You could alternatively make an arrangement so that the first half of the day is spent with one parent, and the second half of the day is spent with another.